 - 1. All loose paving materials must be edged with suitable permanent material. - 2.
 Drives must provide a concrete or paver apron at the road and alley edges.
 The apron must be installed to the edge of the asphalt with 12-foot minimum width at the interface and tapered to meet a driveway width of 8-foot minimum. - 3.
 Outside or non-garage parking must be within required setbacks and adequate for two carts without stacking.
 Exceptions may exist for Cape Fear Station lot designations. - 4.
-Changes to driveway surfaces for existing homes or during new construction must be submitted for ARC approval prior to implementation. - 5.
+Changes to driveway surfaces for existing homes or during new construction must be submitted for ARC approval prior to implementation.
+Mulch is not recommended for driveways.
+Pine straw is expressly prohibited by the Village. - 5.
 Carts are not allowed to park on unimproved properties.
 Properties that are under construction are not allowed to have carts left on the property overnight.
-The appropriate parking locations can be made available to builders by contacting Contractor Services. - 6.
-All existing improved properties and new construction projects must provide for resident cart parking in a cart garage or crofter or under the main unit. - 7.
+The appropriate parking locations can be made available to builders by contacting Contractor Services at the Village. - 6.
+All existing improved properties and new construction projects must provide for resident cart parking in a cart garage, or crofter or under the main unit. - 7.
 Carts must be parked in designated guest parking areas, driveways or garages.